DaSEPeng/dasepeng.github.io/README.md

 ---------------------

 ## Biography
-Currently, Peng is a senior at [ECNU](https://www.ecnu.edu.cn/), pursuing his Bachelor's degree in Data Science and Big Data Technology.
+Currently, Peng is a senior at [East China Normal University](https://www.ecnu.edu.cn/), pursuing his Bachelor's degree in Data Science and Big Data Technology.
 Peng's interest lies mainly in the analysis and application of data, especially in natural language processing and recommendation systems.

 ---------------------------